Alwen Reservoir, near Denbigh

 There are several other circular walks of different lengths from the Coed Moel Famau car park and a blue grade mountain bike trail.

-Children’s play areas are dotted around the woodland near to the car park and younger visitors can also follow the Tracker Trail to find out about animals that live in the woodland.
+Children’s play areas are dotted around the woodland near to the car park and younger visitors can also follow the Forest Tracker Trail.

 All of the walking trails are waymarked and start from Coed Moel Famau car park.